Richard Galliano started studying piano and accordion at the age of 4 with his father Lucien Galliano, accordionist and teacher.

 and followed courses in harmony, counterpoint and trombone.

-He won first prize in 1969 for this instrument.
+He won first prize in 1969 with trombone.

 He arrived in Paris in 1975 and met Claude Nougaro, becoming his friend, his accordionist and conductor until 1983.

-The author and composer found each other.
-They get along beautifully.
+The author and composer had found each other.
+They got along beautifully.

-From this close collaboration will be born many songs that are part of the heritage of French song,
+From this close collaboration many songs that are part of the heritage of French music,

 The second decisive meeting took place in 1980, with the Argentinean composer and bandoneonist Astor Piazzolla.

-Astor strongly encouraged him to create the French “New Musette”, as he himself had
+Astor strongly encouraged Richard to create the French “New Musette”, as he himself had

 previously invented the Argentinean “New Tango”.

-Gary Burton, Michel Portal, Toots Thielemans, Kurt Elling, for jazz.
+Gary Burton, Michel Portal, Toots Thielemans and Kurt Elling.

-Serge Reggiani, Claude Nougaro, Barbara, Juliette Greco, Dick Annegarn,
+French songs: Serge Reggiani, Claude Nougaro, Barbara, Juliette Greco,

-Georges Moustaki, Allain Leprest, Charles Aznavour, Serge Gainsbourg, for French song.
+Dick Annegarn, Georges Moustaki, Allain Leprest, Charles Aznavour,

-Nigel Kennedy for the classical repertoire and a large number of orchestras.
+He has also collaborated with Nigel Kennedy for his classical repertoire and a large number of orchestras.